Natural polynomials for Kerr quasi-normal modes: Preliminaries

 where it is implicitly understood that the eigenvalues, $A$, and eigenfunctions, $R(r)$, are elements of that equation's discrete spectra.
 A transformed version of the radial equation will be encountered shortly.
 At that time, the same notational strategy will be used. \bpar{A radial scalar product} The angular equation, \eqn{p6a}, is well-known to be of the Sturm-Liouville type (i.e. $\mcL_u$ is self-adjoint)~\cite{London:2020uva,London:202XP1,Courant1954,lax2002functional}.
-Consequently, its eigenfunctions, $S_{\ell'}(u)$, are complete and orthogonal with respect to a scalar product, $\brak{a}{b}$, defined by the integral of $a(u)b(u)$ on $u\in [-1,1]$.
+Consequently, its eigenfunctions, $S_{\ell'}(u)$, are complete\footnote{\greenoff{See Ref.~\cite{Finster:2015xma} for a discussion of completeness in the context of single complex valued oblateness parameters (i.e. $a \cw $), and see Ref.~\cite{London:2020uva} for related discussion of completeness in the \qnm{} context, where oblateness parameters differ from mode to mode.} } and orthogonal with respect to a scalar product, $\brak{a}{b}$, defined by the integral of $a(u)b(u)$ on $u\in [-1,1]$.
 The application of this angular scalar product is fundamental to the use of spherical and spheroidal harmonics in \gw{} theory and data analysis~\cite{Blanchet:2013haa,Khan:2015jqa,Garcia-Quiros:2020qpx}.
 In contrast, the radial equation, \eqn{p6b}, is known to not explicitly be of the Sturm-Liouville type.
 This simply means that, in practice, the application of Sturm-Liouville theory must begin with the construction of a \textit{weighted} scalar product, under which $\mcL_r$ is self-adjoint~\cite{Courant1954,pinchover_rubinstein_2005,Kristensson:2010}.
 Below, we provide a brief overview of the construction and evaluation of such a radial scalar product.
 We refer the reader to \PaperOne{} for a complete pedagogical development.
 Using the compactified radial coordinate,

 and applying the \qnm{s'} asymptotic boundary conditions via an appropriate rescaling,

 the radial problem is transformed so that the radial function of interest is now $f(\xi)$, and differential operator $\mcL_r$ becomes